StuyPulse/team694.github.io/join/index.md

 ---
 layout: page
 title: Join the Team
-description: For newbies to access the contact form.
+description: Page for those who are interested in joining Robotics.
 ---
-Please contact Yedoh Kang at <yedoh.kang@stuypulse.com> if you would like to join the team!
+Please contact Coby Sontag at <coby.sontag@stuypulse.com> if you would like to join the team!
+## Want to be a member?

+To join the team you need...

+## Applying as a mentor?

+To become a mentor you need...